Girl Scout Cookies

 Most Girl Scout cookies go by two names because the cookies are made by two different bakeries.

-Depending on where you are in the United States, your cookies are made by one of two commercial bakeries:
+As of 2017, depending on where you are in the United States, your cookies are made by one of two commercial bakeries:

 • ABC Bakers (a division of the Canadian corporation George Weston Limited), or